Safeguarding-European-wild-pollinators/SafeguardEuropeanWildBee/README.md

 # Project description

-This repository contains the scripts used to clean and process data for the data paper of Sentil et al. 2025, "_A Synthesized Dataset of Wild Bees and Hoverfly Occurrences in Europe_" based on spatial data of **wild bees** from the SAFEGUARD project.
+This repository contains the scripts used to clean and process data for the data paper of Sentil et al. 2025, "_A synthesized database of wild bee and hoverfly occurrences in Europe_" based on spatial data of **wild bees** from the SAFEGUARD project.
 These scripts are designed to streamline data cleaning and transformation, making them easily reusable and adaptable for similar projects.

 ## Project funding
 This work has been funded by: